How To Help a Teen Dealing with Substance Abuse?

 Parents may also notice telltale signs associated with certain drugs.
 “If your teenager has bloodshot eyes—and you find Visine lying around—they may be smoking weed,” explains Shrand.
 “Stimulants like cocaine will make them hyperactive, while opioids—heroin and prescription painkillers—will make them lethargic.”

 When you notice these sorts of changes, talk to your teenager.
 If they admit to a problem, it’s time to take action.
 Even if they don’t admit, but the negative changes and substance-use persist, you should also take action.

 That does not mean calling the nearest adolescent substance abuse treatment center, stress the experts.

 Rather, start by getting your teenager assessed by an independent mental health professional.
-Choose someone who has experience working with adolescents with substance abuse issues.
+Choose someone who has experience working with substance abuse in teens.

 “Ideally, you want someone who does not have a vested interest in admitting your teen to a treatment program,” recommends Anne M. Fletcher, author of Inside Rehab.

 Ask friends and family.
 Use the Internet.
 Consult with medical professionals whom your teenager sees regularly.
 For example, if your child has an ADHD diagnosis, talk to that specialist.
 Your pediatrician may also help with a referral, though this is not an area in which many pediatricians are trained.